3 Crucial Used Car Inspection Tips

 Our quick and dirty used car inspection process instantly eliminates any vehicle that smokes from the tail pipe.
 White smoke may indicate a bad head gasket, which could leak coolant into the combustion chamber, while dark smoke can indicate the car is running rich (which could result from a bad oxygen sensor, spark plugs or wires) or that it’s burning oil.
 Very loud clicking or knocking is another indicator that something is amiss with the car, and if it’s leaking any fluids — to the point where you can see it in action on the pavement below — it’s time to walk away.

 Inspecting a used car thoroughly can save you money down the road.
 Follow our guide and you’ll be in a better position when you’re ready to make your purchase.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on used car inspection, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of MorgueFile.